-Unlike regular English speech, SQL speech gives rise to interesting and novel challenges from the ASR output standpoint.
-SQL offers infinite types of literal instances, such as CUSTID\1729A.
+Technical Challenges.
+Unlike regular English speech, SQL speech gives rise to interesting novel challenges: First, ASR introduces myriad forms of errors when transcribing.
+For instance, errors can arise due to homophony, e.g., "sum" vs. "some".
+Second, it is impossible for ASR to recognize tokens not present in its vocabulary.
+Such "out-of-vocabulary" tokens are more likely in SQL than natural English because SQL queries can have infinite varieties of literals, e.g. CUSTID_1729A.
 A single token from SQL's perspective might get split by ASR into many tokens.
-Thus, it is impossible for an ASR to correctly transcribe such tokens, since they are simply not present in their vocabulary.
-Such out-ofvocabulary tokens are more likely in SQL than natural English.
 We call this the unbounded vocabulary problem, and it is a central technical challenge for SpeakQL.
-Note that this problem has not been solved even for spoken NLIs such as Alexa, which responds "I'm sorry, I don't understand the question" every time an out-of-vocabulary token is spoken.
-Thus, addressing this problem may benefit spoken NLIs too.
-Even for in-vocabulary tokens, the transcriptions might be wrong due to homophony, e.g., "sum" vs. "some".
-Hence, ASR can introduce myriad forms of transcription errors, presenting us with vet another technical challenge.
+Note that this problem has not been solved even for spoken NLIs such as Alexa, which typically responds "I'm sorry, I don't understand the question" every time an out-of-vocabulary token arises.
+Thus, we believe addressing this problem may benefit spoken NLIs too.
+Finally, achieving real-time efficiency for an interactive interface is yet another technical challenge.

-This motivates our design decision of decomposing the problem of correcting the erroneous transcription produced by ASR into two tasks: 14 structure determination and literal determination.
-In the structure determination task, we leverage the underlying rich structure of SQL using its CFG.
-This helps us to deliver a syntactically correct SQL structure where Literals are masked out and placeholder variables are used for them, given the transcription output.
-In the task of literal determination, we leverage the information about database instances being queried.
-Having a pre-computed phonetic representation of the instances helps us identify the Literals for the placeholder variables.
-Segregating the task of structure determination from the task of literal determination lets us effectively handle the unbounded vocabulary problem.
-If the transcription generated by SpeakQL is still incorrect, the users can correct the query interactively through both speech and/or touch-based mechanisms.
+System Architecture.
+To tackle the above challenges, we make a crucial design decision: decompose the problem of correcting ASR transcription errors into two tasks, structure determination and literal determination.
+Structure determination delivers a syntactically correct SQL structure where literals are masked out with placeholder variables.
+Literal determination identifies the literals for the placeholder variables.
+This architectural decoupling lets us effectively tackle the unbounded vocabulary problem.
+If the transcription generated by SpeakQL is still incorrect, users can correct it interactively with speech/touch-based mechanisms in our novel interface.